somleng/somleng-switch/docs/GETTING_STARTED.md

 # Getting Started

 This is the getting started guide for Somleng-Adhearsion.
-Follow instructions below to get Somleng-Adhearsion up and running on your local machine.
 If you want to get the full Somleng stack up and running see the [getting started guide for Somleng](https://github.com/somleng/somleng-project/blob/master/docs/GETTING_STARTED.md).

 ## Pull the latest images

 ```
-$ sudo docker-compose pull
+$ docker-compose pull
 ```

 ## Run Somleng-Adhearsion